Today we are sharing with you another fantastic recipe.

 - 1 Chilli sliced thinly (optional)

-- Put 1 tbsp of oil in the Pressure Cooker on sautee/fry mode.
+- Put 1 tablespoon of oil in the Pressure Cooker on sautee/fry mode.

 - Add beef and onions, fry for 4 minutes until beef has just browned